All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How is compounded tirzepatide different from the brand-name version?

-Compounded tirzepatide contains the same active ingredient but is prepared by a licensed 503A compounding pharmacy based on an individual prescription from your provider.
-It is not an FDA-approved product, but it is prescribed and dispensed through regulated medical and pharmacy channels.
+Compounded tirzepatide is prepared by a licensed 503A compounding pharmacy based on an individual prescription from your provider.
+It isn't an FDA-approved product, but it's prescribed and dispensed through regulated medical and pharmacy channels.
 Compounded versions are typically available at a lower cost than brand-name medications.

 What's Your Next Move?